NATO, Submarines and Looking Back on Tragedy

 about

-I was a little bit.
+the Civil War.
+I was a little bit critical.

-It's very ironic right now because people from the most liberal places in the United States, the Bay Area, for example,
+The thing about the South, it's very ironic right now because people from the most liberal places in the United States,

-or the Los Angeles basin, for example, or Manhattan, are moving to states of the old Confederacy,
+or the Los Angeles Basin, for example, or Manhattan, are moving to states of the old Confederacy,

 such as Florida, such as Tennessee, such as Texas.

-King's
+King's button.
+Yeah.

-Well, there were 10 great scholars.
+All the King's Mutton.
+Well, there were ten great scholars.

-A couple of them were kind of crazy, but their argument was the South had the, and it was, it's in Thomas Wolfe's, You Can't Go Home, Look Homeward Angels, that they have a unique, stable,
+A couple of them were kind of crazy, but their argument was the South had the and it was it's in Thomas Wolfe's You Can't Go Home, Look Homeward Angels, that they have a unique, stable,

 polite culture.

-Okay, it's kind of simplified, but nobody could, that argument was stained by slavery and racism.
+It's more slow, and it's a critique of modern industrialism.
+Okay, it's kind of simplified, but nobody could that that argument was stained by slavery and racism.

 But once that

-disappeared, then you were into a whole new rubric, and that is black people and white people had known each other intimately for much longer than in the North.
+disappeared, then you were into a whole new rubric, and that is, black people and white people had known each other intimately for much longer than in the North, because that didn't really happen in the North until World War I and World War II and the great industrialization and the need for labor.

-And so once you got the prejudice out, then you had a familiarity between the races on equal terms.
+And so once you got the prejudice out, then you had a familiarity between the races

+Yeah.
 And they honor tradition more.

+And they're more interested in human things.
 And the hustle-bustle of Silicon Valley is a crasser

 and more anonymous existence.